Enrickzz/Capstone-Project/assets/terms_and_conditions.md

 HEARTISTANT collects and holds information relating to CVD patient's health and non-health data which are needed to create a dashboard and health record of their personal condition.
 This information includes patient's personal data such as name, age, email, birthday, weight, height, and other physical data.
 The health data may include, but not limited to the following data:

 * Health vitals
-* Medicne Intake Record
+* Medicine Intake Record
 * Fitbit activity record
 * Lab results
 * Food Intake

-HEARTISTANT also collects and holds information relating to the CVD patient's doctor particularly their management plans for the patients which may include, but not limited to the following data:
+Heartistant also collects and holds information relating to the CVD patient's doctor particularly their management plans for the patients which may include, but not limited to the following data:

 * Exercise Plan
 * Medical Prescription